Exam submissions and home exams

 We recommend using the template for exam submissions to ensure that these requirements are met.

-Resources for academic writing
+Resources for academic writing and referencing

 - See the document «Formal guidelines for writing assignments at MF» (pdf) for information about how to refer to literature.